List of story structures

-A story structure, narrative structure, or dramatic structure (also known as a dramaturgical structure) is the structure of a dramatic work such as a book, play, or film.
+A story structure, narrative structure, or dramatic structure (also known as a dramaturgical structure) is the structure of a narrative work such as a book, play, or film.
 There are different kinds of narrative structures worldwide, which have been hypothesized by critics, writers, and scholars over time.
 This article covers the range of dramatic structures from around the world: how the acts are structured and what the center of the story is supposed to be about widely varies by region and time period.